membrane/api-gateway/distribution/examples/openapi/validation/README.md

 </api>
 ```

 2. Incomming requests are validated against the definitions in the OpenAPI specification.
-In case of an validation failure an error message is returned.
+In case of a validation failure an error message is returned.

 3. The request is sent to the backend server with the server url from the OpenAPI definition: